 Call the office at (845) 367-4800 and leave a detailed message (on my confidential voicemail) and I will get back to you within 24-48 business hours.

 If for some reason you do not get a callback in that time period, please call again.
 Something has gone wrong.

 I take callbacks very seriously.
 Please check that your voicemail is not full.

-Either way, we will discuss your situation for 5-15 minutes by phone, to see if I think I can be of help to you, and give you a chance to see if we are a match.
-During out conversation, I will ask you some background questions, and you can ask me questions about the practice and therapy styles, if you like.
-This is not a consultation, and does not imply that we have formed a doctor-patient relationship yet.
-It is just an opportunity for us decode if we want to proceed to the consultation visit.
+We will discuss your situation for 10-15 minutes by phone, to see if I think I can be of help to you, and give you a chance to see if we are a match.
+During our conversation, I will ask you some background questions, and you can ask me questions about the practice and therapy styles, if you like.
+This is not a consultation, and does not imply that we have formed a doctor-patient relationship yet; it is an opportunity for us decide if we want to proceed to the consultation visit.

 I cannot provide therapy or medication or medical advice before our first face-to-face visit.

 Making your first appointment:

 If we think we are a match, we will set up an initial consultation.

 I will need your name, date of birth, email and cell number to make a chart for you.

 Initial appointments are between 90-120 minutes, not including a lot of behind-the-scenes work in preparation for, and after your visit.
 For this reason, I ask that at the time you reserve your appointment, you leave a 50% non-refundable deposit.
 The other 50% of your initial fee will be charged the day of your visit.